PHOTO SHOOT + ARTICLE

 Giacomo Silvestri

-In essence, finding individuality isn't about standing out just to be different; it's about how you feel in what you wear and how that represents you.
-Confidence and authenticity will always be more stylish than the latest microtrend.
-The most fashionable thing you can do is know yourself well enough to dress like it.
+In essence. finding individuality isn't about standing out just to be different; it's about how you feel in what you wear and how that represents you.